 Despite a global movement trying to stop the further destruction of our oceans there remains global industralised fishing on quite a substantial scale.
 In spite of the evidence showing what will happen to the fish over the long term, we continue to raid our oceans (State of the Oceans on Green Peace, 2011).

-Supermarkets around the world need to realise the buying power they hold over the fishing industry to try create positive change, they can become the leaders in the environmental movement towards sustainable practices.
+Currently the Green Peace has tried to expose companies that are selling fish that are endangered, focusing on Supermarkets around the world need to realise the buying power they hold over the fishing industry to try create positive change, they can become the leaders in the environmental movement towards sustainable practices.
 Supermarkets are the biggest connections to the oceans; most of the world buys their fish over the counter.
 Change can be made with a proactive stance, by supporting governmental initiatives, removing unsustainable fish from their stock rooms, provide more point-of-purchase information to customers – this will create transparency (State of the oceans on Green Peace, 2011).

-Fish Sold at supermarkets
+| Fish Sold at supermarkets |

 As more fish stocks decrease, high-tech industrialised fishing fleets are under pressure to catch more fish faster and even find new species which they can exploit.
 Fish no longer have anywhere to hide as they companies hunt them down with new technologies (Dead ahead on Green Peace, 1998).
 United Nations Food and Agriculture Organisation are putting reduction programs in place to prevent over-capacity and wasteful fishing (Overfishing on The Grid, 2004).